lizclipse/lizs-limited-liability/README.md

 A modpack with the intent to extend and enhance instead of overhaul.

-Note for Steam Deck: You will may to manually disable `Vivecraft`.
+Note for Steam Deck: You may need to manually disable `Vivecraft`.
 Since this modpack is mostly for me and my own, I've added that mod so I can play in VR with others being able to see me, but, from testing, I've found that it can crashes the game on Steam Deck for some reason.